Kayli/logspub/astrophysics.md

     - neutrinos 10%, photons 15%, atoms 12%, dark matter 63%
   - dark energy has been present for at least 9 billion years and during the period preceding cosmic acceleration
   - started accelerated expansion only about 6 bill years ago
+  - 98% of all atoms in the universe are hydrogen and helium [^7]

 - size
   - most likely infinite